Live life again

 Transplantations give patients a second chance at life

-Organ and stem cell donation give seriously ill people a second chance at life.
-Children and young people return to school, and adults can often resume to work and live life again
+Organ donations give seriously ill patients a second chance at life.
+Children and young people return to school, and adults can often resume work and live life again

 We protect the investment in quality of life for transplant recipients